-The Alaska Department of Environmental Conservation (ADEC) is the regulatory agency responsible for air quality and smoke management.
+ADEC is the regulatory agency responsible for air quality and smoke management.
 During the fire season, ADEC routinely issues air quality advisories addressing air quality levels and may recommend actions that individuals can take to protect their health.
 ADEC is represented on the AWFCG.
-The need for air resource advisors is increasing and additional technical expertise for addressing air quality and health related issues may be available through the DEC.
+The need for air resource advisors is increasing and additional technical expertise for addressing air quality and health related issues is available through ADEC.

-The Alaska Enhanced Smoke Management Plan for Planned Fire (ESMP) (https://fire.ak.blm.gov/administration/awfcg\committees.php) was developed by DEC in coordination with the AWFCG Air Quality Committee.
-The ESMP outlines the process and identifies issues that need to be addressed by DEC and federal and state agencies or private landowners/corporations to help ensure that prescribed fire activities minimize smoke and air quality problems.
+The Alaska Enhanced Smoke Management Plan for Planned Fire (ESMP)

+(https://fire.ak.blm.gov/administration/awfcg_committees.php) was developed by DEC in coordination with the AWFCG Air Quality Committee.
+The ESMP outlines the process and identifies issues that need to be addressed by ADEC and federal and state agencies or private landowners/corporations to help ensure that prescribed fire activities minimize smoke and air quality problems.
 The ESMP Appendices provide additional assistance for interagency sharing of information, the applicability and availability of current smoke management techniques, monitoring protocol, public education strategies, and emission reduction techniques.